 Understanding the Different Types of Skin

-Yoon-Soo Cindy Bae, MD, a dermatologist at Laser & Skin Surgery Center New York and clinical assistant professor of Dermatology at NYU, explains that there really isn't such thing as a "normal" skin type.
+Yoon-Soo Cindy Bae, MD, explains that there really isn't such thing as a "normal" skin type.
 When we refer to "normal skin," it really just means that you're not overly dry, oily, acne-prone, oily, or sensitive.

 If you notice your skin changing since the last appointment with your dermatologist or you don't have time to squeeze in an appointment soon, Bae says the easiest, most obvious way to figure out your skin type on your own is to take note of visible signs.
 While there aren't any tests you can do to determine your skin type, you can observe things a little better by using a magnification glass.